tkepassport39/youtubeSpotifyPY/README.md

 python main.py
 ```

 Your web browser will open asking you to log into your spotify account and grant permissions for the program to be able to pull your playlist information.
 After, copy the whole URL and paste it into your terminal.
-Ta'da, the sync will happy between your youtube playlist and spotify playlist.
+Tada...the sync will happen between your youtube playlist and spotify playlist.